Every great artistic movement has had its gathering place.

 The academy’s curriculum is rooted in the classical tradition, strongly emphasizing constructive drawing, painting, and sculpture.

 Students at the academy benefit from small class sizes, college-level learning, and a supportive community of fellow artists.
-Whether you are just starting your artistic journey or looking to take your skills to the next level, Princeton Academy of Art is an exceptional place to learn, grow, and thrive.
+Whether you are just starting your artistic journey or looking to refine your technical understanding of design, Princeton Academy of Art is an exceptional place to learn, grow, and thrive.

 ACADEMICS